thakurRohi/BUZZ/README.md

 ## 🎯 About

-**Chattu** is a modern web application built with React and Vite, designed to provide a fast and efficient development experience.
+**BUZZ** is a modern web application built with React and Vite, designed to provide a fast and efficient development experience.
 This project serves as a foundation for building scalable web applications with cutting-edge technologies.

-### 🌟 What makes Chattu special?
+### 🌟 What makes BUZZ special?

 - ⚡ **Lightning Fast**: Built with Vite for instant hot module replacement
 - 🎨 **Modern UI**: Clean and responsive design